IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/plpgsql.md

 PGXS := $(shell $(PG_CONFIG) --pgxs)
 include $(PGXS)
 ```
+- For a basic explanation of Makefile and its various components (LINK to QS)
 - For more information on the Makefiles, you can refer to the [PostgreSQL documentation on makefile](https://www.postgresql.org/docs/15/extend-pgxs.html).

 #### Explanation of the Makefile: